The following instructions will help you set up your learning environment.

 - If you use your own LRS, you can configure it in the Valamis Administration's Tincan settings tab.
 Read about it here.

-- In order to use the Google drive and Youtube connectivity in the Lesson Studio, you have to do this.
+- In order to use the contents of Google Drive and Youtube in the Lesson Studio, you need to configure the Google API.

 - You can find further information here.